stuburger/yafl/README.md

   name: Name

   // The fallback prop is similar to the default value prop on the Form component,
-  // except the difference is that it never gets merged with the form value.
+  // except the difference is that it never gets merged with the formValue.
   // Useful if the value for the Section is ever null or undefined.
 A fallback becomes especially handy
   // if your Section component is rendered within a Repeat.
 Since it usually doesn't make much sense to assign
   // anything but an empty array[] as the default value for a list of objects, we can specify a fallback value